Our team has been working on creating the very best coworking space management software since 2016.

 Be sure to outline any consequences in your house rules as well, and enforce them when disturbances occur.
 The enforcement of clearly outlined rules will help ensure less issues in the future.

-Member feedback is invaluable to improving your space, and a great coworking member survey can help you get all of the information that you need.
+Member feedback is invaluable to improving your coworking space.
+A great coworking member survey can help you get all of the information that you need.

-Develop a habit of asking your members how they feel about their experience being a member of your space.
+Develop a habit of asking your members how they feel about their experience.
 This can help you be proactive in your member management strategy and become an effective leader.

 A cohesive team is built in part by a shared value system.